jSoboil/Dissertation/README.md

 <summary>Technical note</summary>
 <p>Before running the model, ensure that the local working directory is set to the location of the .Rproj folder saved on your computer.
 In RStudio, the easiest way to select the local directory path is by pressing Ctrl + Shift + H.<p>

-<p>The coding style throughout the model follows the framework proposed by [Alarid-Escudero F. et al.](https://doi.org/10.1007/s40273-019-00837-x) titled:
+<p>The coding style throughout the model follows the framework proposed by [Alarid-Escudero F. et al.](https://doi.org/10.1007/s40273-019-00837-x) titled:<p>

 >A Need for Change!
 A Coding Framework for Improving Transparency in Decision Modeling.